 Here’s our guide on what preventative maintenance you should include in your regular facilities management schedule.

 Preventative maintenance for fire safety

 OK, this one is a bit of a no-brainer.
 It is obviously essential to ensure everything to do with fire risk and prevention is checked regularly so it kicks in should the worst happen.
 The law covering fire safety differs depending on whether your premises is being used for business or residential use.
 There are also extra things to consider for more specialist building uses, such as care homes or healthcare facilities.

 When it comes to preventative maintenance, you should prioritise:

-- Safely storing and disposing of rubbish, including items which have been fly tipped
+- Safely storing and disposing of rubbish, including items that have been fly-tipped

 - Proper storage of anything potentially hazardous.
 This covers the obvious stuff like chemicals or cleaning products as well as large quantities of things like paper, which are highly flammable should anything spark.

 - Testing fire alarms, and ensuring fire equipment is fit for purpose including extinguishers and fire blankets

 Health and safety starts with the most basic of measures.
 Business premises and communal areas of housing developments need to be cleaned on a regular basis.
 This will keep germs at bay and prevent the spread of illnesses.
 The number of sick days people are taking from work is currently at its lowest ever level.
 So, we should all try and keep it that way.

 Periodic deep cleans are also required to prevent any problems in those hard-to-reach corners, nooks and crannies both indoors and outside.
 For many, this could include specialist services, such as office block or skyscraper exterior window cleaning, pressure washing, surface renovation and reconditioning.
 This sort of preventative maintenance requires the experts to get the job done safely.
 Working at height was the most frequent cause of fatal accidents at work in 2017.
 So, there’s no point in taking any chances.